astramieri/aws-cloud-practitioner/docs/ec2_storage/ebs_snapshots.md

 # EBS Snapshots

 A snapshot is a backup of an EBS volume at a point in time.
+For the first snapshot of a volume, EBS saves a full copy of your data to S3.
+Snapshots are **stored incrementally**, which means you are billed only for the changed blocks stored.

 It is not necessary to detach the volume prior to doing the backup, but **it is recommended**.